Wednesday, February 4, 2026

 There are many reasons for this: physical distance, their own workload, lack of resources.
 The result is a feeling of isolation – especially in a phase of life in which the closeness, support and care of the family are not only particularly important.
 Policymakers are assigning care and support in old age to the family.
 And this has not yet reached them.

-More than half of over 1,000 respondents aged between 63 and 70 are at least partially concerned about poverty in old age.
-In practice, it is clear that women are particularly affected by poverty in old age.
+More than half of over 1,000 respondents aged between 63 and 70 are at least somewhat concerned about poverty in old age.
+In practice, it is clear that women in particular are affected by poverty in old age.
 Credit: Shutterstock

-More than half of over 1,000 respondents aged between 63 and 70 are at least partially concerned about poverty in old age.
-In practice, it is clear that women are particularly affected by poverty in old age.
+More than half of over 1,000 respondents aged between 63 and 70 are at least somewhat concerned about poverty in old age.
+In practice, it is clear that women in particular are affected by poverty in old age.
 Credit: Shutterstock

 The consequences of demographic change are having an impact